hxebolax/TranslateAdvanced/translates/en/doc/en/readme.md

 - Initial release of the plugin.
 - Support for 7 translation services.
 - Basic functions of real time translation and API key management.

+<h3 id="version-2024-06-16">Version 2024.06.16</h3>

+- **Add the ability to copy the translation of selected text to the clipboard instead of showing it in a dialog:**

+An option has been added to automatically copy translated text to the clipboard when this function is selected, avoiding the need to display an additional dialog box.

+This option was added in the plugin configuration dialog in General.

+If this option is checked, it will no longer display a dialog when you translate a selected text, but rather it will directly copy it to the clipboard.

+- **Translate whatever is on the clipboard:**

+It is now possible to directly translate content located on the clipboard, providing a fast and efficient way to translate copied texts.

+If nothing is translated it will tell you what is on the clipboard or if there is nothing on the clipboard it will notify you with a message.

+- **Translate the last thing spoken by the synthesizer:**

+A function has been added that allows you to translate the last phrase or text spoken by the voice synthesizer, improving the accessibility and usability of the addon.

+If the last thing spoken cannot be translated, it will tell you the last thing that was spoken in the source language.

+- **Show translations in Braille:**

+The new version includes support for displaying translations on Braille display devices, making translations easier to access.

+It will only work on devices that have a Braille display configured.

+This function is in the testing phase.

+- **Plugin language updater:**

+An updater has been implemented to keep the plugin languages always up to date, ensuring the availability of the most recent and accurate languages.

+Now in the NVDA menu > Preferences > Advanced Translator

+You will have a new item called Update plugin languages (No updates).

+This item will inform you if there are updates, for example:

+Update plugin languages (3 updates available)

+If you press it, a dialog will appear with the new languages, with the updates of existing languages, or with both.

+You can install or skip.

+If you click install, the languages will be downloaded and installed and NVDA will restart.

+The menu item is updated every 30 minutes checking for updates or on every restart.

+The data expense of this check is small because for those places that have data problems, it is less than 1kb that you have to check.

+This updater will make it easier to share language updates for the addon with users quickly as they arrive and without the need to release a new version with the new languages.

+Each new version of the addon will come with all the new and updated languages that have arrived.

+- **Continuous reading bug fixed:**

+Fixed an issue that caused continuous reading errors, improving addon stability and performance during extended use.

+- **Author's Notes:**

+All new functions such as translating the clipboard, translating the last words spoken by the synthesizer or checking language updates, can be assigned gestures.

+I recommend that if you are not going to use any option, you do not add an input gesture so that you can have it free for other addons.
+Only add those that will be useful to you.

+As features are added, more gestures will be needed and a feature may not work for one person and it may work well for another, so assign only the ones you are going to use.

 [Back to index](#index)